 Now, I’m fully dependent, mainly on my husband, Tim.
 I haven’t driven a car since the stroke.
 I have facial paralysis on my right side and can’t close my right eye fully.
 I have double vision, balance issues and haven’t been able to walk without assistance.

 When I went to Stroke Camp last year, I had no idea what to expect.
-Dr. Mahmoud Rayes had suggested it on my last visit but there were only a few days left to sign up.
+My doctor had suggested it on my last visit but there were only a few days left to sign up.
 My husband went online that night and enrolled us.
 I liked meeting people and their families who have gone through similar experiences.
 The group sessions were informative and the game times were super fun!

 I would recommend Stroke Camp for others because you can talk to other people and their families who have had this experience.
 You get to find out that you are not alone and the feelings you have are normal.
 Stroke Camp helps survivors and their families get out and do things that they may not have been able to do since the stroke.
 These include campfires, fishing, climbing, hiking, and arts and crafts.

-Kim Trammel is a 2016 stroke survivor and GHS Stroke Center patient.
+Kim Trammel is a 2016 stroke survivor and Prisma Health Stroke Center patient.
 She and her husband, Tim, participated in the 2016 Stroke Camp.
-The GHS Stroke Center is a proud sponsor of this camp that takes place in October at Pleasant Ridge Camp & Retreat Center in Marietta, S.C.
+The Prisma Health Stroke Center is a proud sponsor of this camp that will once again take place April 26-28, 2019 at Unicoi State Park in Helen, Ga.
 Click here for more information and to register to attend or volunteer.